cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 ### Dynamically Resolve API

-When resolving APIs, the function called a particular function that takes in an integer representing the DLL to find, an API hash value, and an offset into the API buffer.
+When resolving APIs, Conti calls a particular function that takes in an integer representing the DLL to find, an API hash value, and an offset into the API buffer.

-The DLL name is parsed from the integer given with a switch statement.
+The DLL name is retrieved from the given integer through a switch statement.

 | Integer value | DLL Name     |